Breaking Barriers in Business

 Matters didn’t improve when she turned her hand to boxing and she faced the same gender discrimination she’d grown used to challenging.
 And when she became the first British woman to ever win the Commonwealth Title she wasn’t even given a belt to take home - because there was no belt designed for women at that time (something she’s proud to have successfully challenged for the female champions of today).

 Next up was Maggie who told a similar story of the barriers faced by women in football, and made reference to the FIFA Corruption Scandal and the shocking quote by the then FIFA President Sepp Blatter, that in order to increase popularity of the women’s game, women “needed to wear tighter tops and shorter shorts”.
-Maggie hit back against this gender inequality by arranging a 90 minute women’s football match atop Mount Kilimanjaro - admitting that it was a terrible game with a 0-0 score - but adding that it still to this day holds the Guinness World Record.
+Maggie hit back against this gender inequality by arranging a 90-minute women’s football match atop Mount Kilimanjaro - admitting that it was a terrible game with a 0-0 score - but adding that it still to this day holds the Guinness World Record.

 She told of how all too often sponsors only come on board in women’s football once a big win has been achieved, rather than already being along for the ride.
 In 2017, Lewes Football Club was the first club in the world to take the decision to pay its male and female players equally - which is when Maggie took the decision to become an owner at the club - but she stressed there is still so much more to do.
 The key message she lives by is “If not you, then who?” and she now works tirelessly as CEO of the club to break down barriers against women in football.